ancepsinfans/next-mdx-enhanced/README.md

 > **Note**
 > This repository is no longer maintained or in-use at HashiCorp.
-As of March 2023, the repository is archived.
+As of March 2023, this version has been forked and modified.

 # Next.js + MDX Enhanced